You may run into a LogonUI.exe error at the login screen of Windows. Many reasons can cause this error.

 The System File Checker automatically scans the issues and fixes the corrupted files.
 The process may take a while, so you just need to wait patiently.
 After the completion of this process, restart your computer.

-In case this method does not help you solve the problem, you can use DISM scan, which is best in scanning and fixing the images in Windows 10.
+If this method does not help you solve the problem, you can use DISM scan, which is best for scanning and fixing the images in Windows 10.

 #1: Go to the Run window.
 Input msconfig and hit ‘Enter.’
 This will lead you to the ‘System Configuration‘ window.